Jay-study-nildana/Tutorials/WebCode/BariBasicsProgrammingWebApp/readme.md

 This is a simple app that is used to demonstrate all the basic web app skills that were learnt in these basic web programming tutorials.

+# what does the app do?

+Here is a list of things the app does, all the while, consuming the API mentioned below..

+* register for a new accont
+* login to the account
+* add new entries of education
+* update existing entries of education
+* see the education entries already added

+# missing feature

+If you check the API code, linked below, you will notice that the API used currently does not allow deleting of entries.
+Hence, the web app, does not have any feature to delete entries related to education.

 # Primary Focus

 These are the things this web app focuses on